NixOS/rfcs/rfcs/0043-rfcsc-rotation.md

 team selections until new members have been selected.

 ## Ending membership
-Membership in the Steering Committee can end by either of the following four
+Membership in the Steering Committee can end by any of the following four
 mechanisms:

 1. At the end of an election period.